Beautiful one-room cabin with fabulous views and a fully equipped kitchen

 About Helen Armstrong

 Charlie moved to Alaska in 1963 and Helen came in 1981 (after growing up in Florida and living in Finland and the Midwest).
-They met at the University of Wisconsin.
+They met at the University of Wisconsin in Madison.
 They lived in Anchorage for 35 years, but have recently built a new home next to the Sandhill Crane Cabin.
 Charlie has been everywhere in the wilds of Alaska when he was a hard-rock exploration geologist and Helen has been to many rural villages all over the state as a cultural anthropologist.
 Charlie currently works as a GIS manager for an engineering firm and Helen is retired from the U.S. Fish and Wildlife Service.
 They have two grown daughters living in Norway and Anchorage.
 Charlie and Helen enjoy exploring and enjoying the Alaskan outdoors, skiing, hiking, biking, camping, kayaking, or just enjoying a walk on the beach.
-Charlie particularly enjoys back-country skiing.
+Charlie particularly enjoys nordic, alpine, and back-country skiing.
 They also love Scandinavia and Scandinavian design, which has influenced their taste in the cabin.
-Helen was an AFS Intercultural Programs foreign exchange student to Finland, as well as a Fulbright Scholar at the University of Helsinki.
-Charlie traveled extensively in Sweden and they met in a Scandinavian history class.
+Helen was an AFS Intercultural Programs foreign exchange student to Finland, as well as a Fulbright Scholar at the University of Helsinki--which was the beginning of her love of anything Scandinavian.
+Charlie traveled extensively in southern Sweden and they met in a Scandinavian history class.

 Helen Armstrong purchased this Cabin in 2015